azamsharp/web-ft-02-2023/week4/day5/activities/register.md

 - Email *format* must be a valid email.
 This means johndoe@domainname.com is good but johndoe@.com is not good.

-- Password should not be displayed when the user types in the text box
+- Password should not be displayed when the user types in the text box.
+Password must be between 8 and 12 characters long.